erwinholzhauser/parser-code_generator/README.txt

 	(4) Does not have to be grammatically valid PL/0 code.
 	(6) The null and odd symbols are "null" and "odd", respectively.
 	(7) You will specify the name for this file.
 See "Compile & Run".

+	Also printed to the console, prefaced by "In: <newline>".

 	"in.txt", which will contain all the user-input integers for read operations, separated by white space.
 For example, if a user wants to sequentially input 1, 2, and 3 for three read operations, the file would simply contain whitespace-separated 1, 2, and 3.

 III.
 Output:

 	output3.txt, which will contain the output of write operations.

+	Also printed to the console, prefaced by "Out: <newline>".

 Based on directives: